theluqmn/theluqmn/README.md

-chief yapping officer with a PhD in talking.
+chief yapping officer with a PhD in talking. founder, [kotadame](https://kotadame.my).

 Pushing myself to the limits, and changing every game i step into - using my skillset and resources, by working on projects and realising my ambitions.

-visit [**theluqmn.com**](https://theluqmn.com), and also check out my weekly newsletter—the [**revelations**](https://revelations.theluqmn.com).
+visit [**theluqmn.com**](https://theluqmn.com) to know more about me, and also check out my weekly newsletter - the [**revelations**](https://revelations.theluqmn.com).

 #